 How to write a resume: Tips & template main region

-How to write a resume: CV template and Tips
+How to write a resume: template and tips

-CV writing can be a daunting prospect when starting your job search, particularly if it has been a long time since you last entered the job market or if you are looking for your first professional role.
-Your CV, along with your cover letter, is what a potential employer uses to make their first judgement about you.
+Resume writing can be a daunting prospect when starting your job search, particularly if it has been a long time since you last entered the job market or if you are looking for your first professional role.
+Your resume, along with your cover letter, is what a potential employer uses to make their first judgement about you.

 Knowing how to write a resume will help you stand out from all the other applicants and reach the interview shortlist.
-Your CV must demonstrate that you possess most or all the criteria required in the job.
-Tailor your CV for each position you apply for by expanding on your experience relevant to the job and cutting back the less relevant parts.
+Your resume must demonstrate that you possess most or all the criteria required in the job.
+Tailor your resume for each position you apply for by expanding on your experience relevant to the job and cutting back the less relevant parts.

-Your CV must also get past any initial screening algorithms, or applicant tracking systems (ATS), which identify suitable candidates based on the use of relevant keywords.
+Your resume must also get past any initial screening algorithms, or applicant tracking systems (ATS), which identify suitable candidates based on the use of relevant keywords.

-Follow our tips for updating your CV or download our CV template below.
+Follow our tips for updating your resume or download our resume template below.

 Importance of a good CV